Skip to content

 Connection Type: USB Type-C

-Although I’ve reviewed a range of portable air quality monitors, including the Flow 2 and Breathe Smart 2, I have no doubt about which I would recommend.
-The device I would recommend so easily is the Atmotube PRO.
+Although I’ve reviewed a few other portable air quality monitors in this price range, including the Flow 2 and Breathe Smart 2, I have no doubt about which I would recommend.
+The device I would recommend so quickly is the Atmotube PRO.

 For this reason, it’s easy to say the Atmotube PRO is a well-rounded air quality monitor with all the basics and more.
 It provides connectivity via an iOS or Android app, has great battery life, and has a great variety of sensors to keep you up to date on your local air quality.